Integrated Directional Sign Program FAQs

 What determines the size, number, color and placement of the signs?

 Federal requirements for signs are in the Manual on Uniform Traffic Control Devices (MUTCD).
 VDOT’s directional signing programs were developed in accordance with the MUTCD.

-Do customers have to use Virginia Logos to fabricate and/or install supplemental guide signs?
+Do customers have to use the IDSP Contractor to fabricate and/or install Supplemental Guide Signs?

-- Sign designs must be submitted to Virginia Logos to be approved by VDOT.
+- Sign designs must be submitted to DSP to be approved by VDOT.
 Fabrication of signs must be in accordance to VDOT specifications and utilize only materials approved by VDOT.

-- Any modification of the site plans approved by VDOT must be submitted to Virginia Logos and reapproved by VDOT.
+- Any modification of the site plans approved by VDOT must be submitted to DSP and reapproved by VDOT.

 - A VDOT construction permit is required to work on any right of way owned by VDOT.